Updated August 19, 2021

 - We do not want congregational staff and ministers to be put at risk on the job.

-- A fully-open normally-operating congregation can present too many opportunities to spread a highly contagious respiratory virus like COVID-19.
+- A fully-open normally-operating congregation can present too many opportunities to spread a highly contagious respiratory virus like COVID-19 and its even more contagious variants like Delta.

 - In case of emergency: In alignment with our UU values, the UUA supports opening congregational buildings to protect lives in emergency situations that call us to protect life, such as natural disasters and violence in the streets.
 In such situations we urge congregations to take utmost care to minimize the possibility of the spread of COVID-19.
 Consult local health departments and our sources for accurate information for guidance on minimizing the spread of the virus in such situations.